Writing a Letter to Your Legislator

 Send a clear message to your legislator!

 Writing a letter to your legislator is a quick and easy way to make your voice heard and share your views on upcoming policy and budget decisions.
 Your letter will not only allow you to share your opinions on current policies and investments but will provide you the opportunity to articulate a strong case that supports your opinions, share your involvement in the early education system, and share additional resources that support your ask.
-Please use the steps below to draft your own letter to your legislator OR simply fill in the highlighted information on our sample letter.

 Writing an Effective Letter to Your Legislator